apache/kyuubi/docs/tools/spark_block_cleaner.md

 * [Kubectl](https://kubernetes.io/docs/reference/kubectl/overview/)
 * [Docker](https://www.docker.com/)

-## Purpose

-During using Spark On Kubernetes with client deploy-mode, we encountered this scenario that the disk responsible for storing Shuffle data accumulates so many files cause the disk overflows.

-Therefore, we chose to use Spark Block Cleaner to clear the block files accumulated by Spark.

 ## Scenes

 When you're using Spark On Kubernetes with Client mode and don't use `emptyDir` for Spark `local-dir` type, you may face the same scenario that executor pods deleted without clean all the Block files.
+It may cause disk overflow.

+Therefore, we chose to use Spark Block Cleaner to clear the block files accumulated by Spark.

 ## Principle